MortezaMoghaddam/Getting-Cleaning-Data-Project/Codebook.md

 # 4.Labeling the data set with descriptive activity names

-# 5. Create  tidy data set with the average of each variable for each activity and each subject.
+# 5. Create  tidy data set with the average of each variable for each activity and each subject, includes:

-Summarizing the FDataNoActivityType
+Summarize the FDataNoActivityType

-Merging to include descriptive acitvity names
+Merge include descriptive acitvity names

 Export the tidyData set